 Hi, I’m Connor.
 I fell into the world of mahjong a few years ago when I was looking for a new hobby that didn’t involve staring at a screen all day.
 Turns out, I picked up a game that’s part puzzle, part poker, and part poetry.

 Start with a clear beginner-friendly version like American Mahjong, which is the most popular in the U.S. today.
-You can even try it online for free on I Love Mahj, a platform built for new players who want to learn the real NMJL rules step by step.
+You can even try it online for free on I Love Mahj, a platform designed specifically for beginners who want to learn official American Mahjong (NMJL) rules step by step while actually playing.

 What Is Mahjong?